-The responsibility for the management of the Trust's conflict of interest process including the review of this policy lies with the Director of Corporate Affairs & Governance.
-The Trusts register is a public facing document and available to view throughout the year.
+The responsibility for the management of the Trust's conflict of interest process including the review of this policy sits with the Director of Corporate Governance.
+The Trust's register is public facing and available to view throughout the year.

-Should staff members require any further advice or guidance please email the following address: Ecn-tr.conflictofinterest@nhs.net After expiry, an interest will remain on the register for a minimum of 6 months and a private record of historic interests will be retained for a minimum of 6 years.
-Please note declarations stay live on the system for 6 months following departure from the trust.
+Should staff members require any further advice or guidance please email the following address: Ecn-tr.conflictofinterest@nhs.net

+After expiry, an interest will remain on the register for a minimum of 6 months and a private record of historic interests will be retained for a minimum of 6 years.
+Please note declarations stay live on the system for 6 months following departure from the Trust.